Here’s the need-to-know stuff about the energy source, natural gas!

 What are the advantages of using natural gas?

-- Gas-fired power stations can be more efficient and produce more electricity per tonne of carbon dioxide than other fossil fuel plant.
+- Gas-fired power stations can be more efficient and produce more electricity per tonne of carbon dioxide than other fossil fuel power plants.

 - Gas can be piped into and around the country.